Abdalajís Tunnel

 The Abdalajís Tunnel is a railway tunnel that forms part of the Córdoba-Málaga high-speed rail line as it crosses the Cordillera Penibética mountains.
-At a length of 8970 m, it is the second-longest operational railway tunnel (after the Guadarrama Tunnel) in Spain.
+At a length of 8970 m, it is the fourth-longest operational railway tunnel in Spain.
 Its completion in 2009 facilitated high speed trains to travel between the cities of Madrid and Málaga in roughly two hours and 20 minutes.

 Excavation of the Abdalajís Tunnel commenced during November 2003.
 Progress was initially quick, but suffered several stoppages on account of methane gas, geological instability, and water ingress.
 The construction was controversial, in part due to its impact on an aquifer and disruption to local water supplies.
 Work proceeded through to breakthrough in early 2006; three years later, the Abdalajís Tunnel was opened to traffic for the first time.
 Monitoring of the tunnel's condition and that of the surrounding geology has continued into its operational life, along with routine inspections to ensure its condition.